unl-pal/argv-transformer/README.md

 **mainFullFramework.MainAnalysis.java**
 Given a CSV of GitHub repositories (as gathered by RepoReaper), this program will select suitable repositories, download them, search or classes containing SPF-suitable methods, and transform suitable classes into compilable, benchmark programs.
 The resulting benchmarks are run with Java PathFinder.

+The paths for rt.jar and jfxrt.jar need to be added to Soot's classpath in jpf.ProgramUnderTest.java.
+(Soot is used for loop detection in class file).

 ## PACKAGES